Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 Second, when the image is clicked, the clicked image will be the background of the next page, the GamePage.

-Initially, for the class StartScreen, I just simply assigned to track the mouse and wrote a code for it to change the opacity of the image when the mouse is hovered on the image.
-With this, changing the opacity of the image was not an issue, but since there is no data recorded regarding which image is clicked on, I couldn't execute the second part; to set a clicked image to be the background image of the GamePage.
+Initially, for the class StartScreen, I simply assigned to track the mouse and wrote a code for it to change the opacity of the image when the mouse is hovered on the image.
+With this code, changing the opacity of the image was not an issue, but since there is no data recorded regarding which image is clicked on, I couldn't execute the second part; to set a clicked image to be the background image of the GamePage.

-Therefore, I redid the first part and set each image as a boolean.
+Therefore, I redid the first part by setting each image as a boolean.

 ````
 boolean shanghaiOver (int x, int y, int width, int height) {